Got 6 hours in Lisbon? Here’s the Perfect Itinerary.

 If you haven’t been to Lisbon, drop what you’re doing right now and book a flight.
 If you can’t – that’s okay!
 Read this article and then you’ll have all the knowledge to go and book that flight.
 You get pretty photos to look at in the process!

-We did the TAP Portugal Stopover which is being promoted as we speak.
-If you’re flying between North America and Europe, TAP makes it easy to stop in Lisbon or Porto for a few hours or a few days.
+We did the TAP Portugal Stopover which makes it easy to stop in Lisbon or Porto for a few hours or a few days (not sponsored in any way).
 To find out more details, here’s a handy post on all the stopovers available in Europe.

 Navigating Humberto Delgado Airport in Lisbon